lwrgrs/mp-recovery/README.md

 # mp-recovery

-This repo contains the R scripts used to perform analyses for my project looking at the recovery of the fungal plant pathogen, <em>Macrophomina phaseolina</em>, from roots collected from field-planted stevia.
+This repo contains the R scripts used to perform analyses tracking the recovery of the fungal plant pathogen, <em>Macrophomina phaseolina</em>, from roots collected from field-planted stevia.